detekoi/compact-chat-overlay/README.md

 ### Background Image Tips
 - For best results with background images, keep your chat overlay width between 320-400px
-- If you want a more minimal look, you can lower the opacity to make the background image subtle
+- You can adjust both background color opacity and image opacity independently for the perfect look
 - For game-specific themes, try entering the exact game title for a themed background
 - Background images are optimized to not interfere with chat readability
 - Adjust text colors if needed to ensure good contrast with your background image
+- **For accessibility purposes**: Uncheck the "Generate background image" option when creating themes for high contrast and improved readability
+- When using screen readers or assistive technology, consider using a solid background color instead of an image

 ### Window Mode Tips
 - Use the **Background Opacity** slider for precise control over transparency
-- Try the **Border Radius** presets to match your stream's visual style
+- Try the **Corner Roundness** presets to match your stream's visual style
-- The **Box Shadow** presets can add depth and dimension to your chat overlay
+- The **Shadow** presets can add depth and dimension to your chat overlay
 - Use the **Light** theme for an airy, bright overlay on top of your gameplay or camera
 - The **Live Preview** in settings helps visualize changes before applying them
-- For better readability, keep font sizes between 12-16px
+- For better readability, keep font sizes between 14-18px
 - Position the chat overlay where it won't overlap with important game elements
 - Try the **Cyberpunk** theme for a neon-style game streaming aesthetic
 - For retro games or cozy streams, the **Natural** theme offers earthy, warm tones